dl-tg/reddit-post-exporter/README.md

 ```
 ...or download the source from GitHub.

-2. Navigate to `src` folder and run `go build` in terminal.
+2. Navigate to `rpe` folder and run `go build` in terminal.
 You may skip building the program if you have Go installed and want to run it from source.

 That will create an executable called `reddit-post-exporter`